NkemdiAnyiam/webchalk-animate/README.md

 #### Changing Sequential Timing of Clips

 Oftentimes, we actually _do_ want animation clips to play at the same time (in other words, play "in parallel").
 To control this, there are two `AnimClip` configuration options that can be used to tell clips to play in parallel: <!--MD-S id="usage__starts-with-clip" code-type="inline-code" MD-G-->`startsWithPrevious`<!--MD-E--> and <!--MD-S id="usage__starts-next-clip" code-type="inline-code" MD-G-->`startsNextClipToo`<!--MD-E-->.
-Outside of a sequence, those options have absolutely no effect, but if the clips are part of a sequence, those options impact the timing of other clips.
+Outside of a sequence, those options have absolutely no effect, but if the clips are part of a sequence, those options impact the timing of clips with respect to each other.
 Take a look at the example below.

 <!--MD-S id="usage__sequencing-clips" code-type="ts"-->
 ```ts